Quasi-polynomial mixing of critical 2D random cluster models: Introduction

 Here we study heat-bath Glauber dynamics for the two-dimensional FK model, where the following \emph{critical slowdown} phenomenon is expected: on an $n\times n$ torus, for all $p\neq p_c$ the mixing time of the dynamics should have order $ \log n$ (recently shown by~\cite{BlSi15}), yet at $p=p_c$ it should behave as $ n^z$ for some universal $z>0$ in the presence of a continuous phase transition, and as $\exp(c n)$ in the presence of a discontinuous phase transition.
 The critical behavior in the former case (all $q>4$) was established in a companion paper~\cite{GL16}, as was a critical power-law in the cases $q=2$ (\cite{LScritical}) and $q=3$ (\cite{GL16}).
 In this work we obtain a quasi-polynomial upper bound for non-integer $1<q\leq 4$ at criticality.

-More precisely, Glauber dynamics for the FK measure $\pi_{G,p,q}$ is the continuous-time Markov chain $(X_t)_{t\geq 0}$ that assigns each edge $e\in E$ a rate-$1$ independent Poisson clock, where upon ringing, $X_t(e)$ is resampled via $\pi_{G,p,q}$ conditioned on the values of $ X_t \restriction_{E-\{e\}}$.
+More precisely, Glauber dynamics for the FK measure $\pi_{G,p,q}$ is the continuous-time Markov chain $(X_t)_{t\geq 0}$ that assigns each edge $e\in E$ an i.i.d.\ rate-$1$ Poisson clock, where upon ringing, $X_t(e)$ is resampled via $\pi_{G,p,q}$ conditioned on the values of $ X_t$ on $E-\{e\}$.
 This Markov chain is reversible by construction w.r.t.\ $\pi_{G,p,q}$, and may hence be viewed both as a natural model for the dynamical evolution of this interacting particle system, and as a simple protocol for sampling from its equilibrium measure.
 A central question is then to estimate the time it takes this chain to converge to stationarity, measured in terms of the total variation mixing time $\tmix$ (see~\S\ref{sub:prelim-dynamics} for the related definitions).

 For $p\neq p_c$, the fact that $\tmix \asymp \log n$ was established in~\cite{BlSi15} using the aforementioned exponential decay of cluster diameters in the high-temperature regime $p<p_c$: on finite boxes with certain boundary conditions, this translates to a property known as \emph{strong spatial mixing}, implying that the number of disagreements between the states of two chains started at different initial states decreases exponentially fast, thus $\tmix\asymp \log n$; this result readily extends to $p>p_c$ by the duality of the two-dimensional FK model.